 Apart from the executive control, each speaker is born with varying capacities for processing information.
-Crucially, individual differences manifest in auditory processing of speech (Chaoqun Zheng, n.d.).
+Crucially, individual differences manifest in auditory processing of speech (Zheng, Saito & Tierney, forthcoming).
 Individual differences condition the strength of the connection between auditory and speech motor cortices (Assaneo, Rimmele, Perl, & Poeppel, 2020) and a speaker’s ability to perceive lexical stress in an L2 (Dupoux, Sebastián-Gallés, Navarrete, & Peperkamp, 2008).
 One source of individual differences may be that some people are innately more gifted in a domain, for example sounds, while others in a different one, for instance visuospatial organization.
-In this case, innate factors would potentially be causing transfer from one domain to another rather than expertise in a domain.
+If there is transfer of domain-specific mechanisms, speakers may be aided or hindered by better or worse innate abilities in other domains that may affect language, even if they have not had a chance to develop higher skills through expertise in the source domains.

-The influence of innate cognitive abilities in domains other than language on second language acquisition have not been extensively researched.
+The influence of innate cognitive abilities in specific domains other than language on second language acquisition has not been a primary research focus.
 And yet, language interacts with other domains on a regular basis.
 One of these domains is the visuospatial domain.
 Language interacts with the visuospatial domain to create and update our representation of space and the way we refer to it.
-Thus, languages can talk about space in egocentric or in geocentric terms (Levinson, 1997), affecting our spatial reasoning (Levinson, Kita, Haun, & Rasch, 2002).
+Languages can talk about space in egocentric or in geocentric terms (Levinson, 1997), affecting our spatial reasoning (Levinson, Kita, Haun, & Rasch, 2002).
 Depending on whether a language allows a speaker to create phrases like “to the left of the tree” or “north of the tree,” a speaker will conceptualize space differently.
 This organization of space in a language results in linguistic and non-linguistic spatial representations relying on a common axis-structure, at least in English (Crawford, Regier, & Huttenlocher, 2000; Huttenlocher, Hedges, & Duncan, 1991).
 Speakers use these representations to gauge space and distance in relation to themselves, other speakers and other referents to use spatial deixis and to make other spatial references.
-In addition to space cognition being influenced by the language we speak, speaking more than one language that codes space differently affect, which makes bilinguals speakers’ space categories more flexible across languages than monolingual speakers’ are (Holmes, Moty, & Regier, 2017).
+In addition to space cognition being influenced by the language we speak, speaking several languages that code space differently affect categorical perception of space, which makes bilinguals speakers’ space categories more flexible across languages than monolingual speakers’ are (Holmes, Moty, & Regier, 2017).

-Studies on atypical populations and on reading abilities suggest that these two domains may be closely interconnected in processing of language and of visuospatial information.
+Studies on reading abilities and on atypical populations also suggest that these two domains may be closely interconnected in processing of language and of visuospatial information.
 Studies on reading in children demonstrate that visuospatial skills are a reliable indicator of reading abilities in the L1 at the initial stages of reading development (Helland & Morken, 2016), and reading skills are a predictor of visuospatial abilities in the next literacy level (Lin, Sun, & Zhang, 2016).
 Studies on reading in adults indicate that visuospatial interference in language is larger in deep languages, that is, languages where a letter or string of letters may correspond to more than one sound, like in English, than it is in shallow languages, like Italian or Spanish (Estes & Barsalou, 2018)